vapoursynth/vapoursynth/doc/pythonreference.rst

       The framerate represented as a *Fraction*.
 It is 0/1 when the clip has a variable framerate.

+      .. py:attribute:: numerator

+      The numerator of the framerate.
+If the clip has variable framerate, the value will be 0.

+      .. py:attribute:: denominator

+      The denominator of the framerate.
+If the clip has variable framerate, the value will be 0.

    .. py:attribute:: fps_num

       Deprecated, use *fps.numerator* instead

-      The numerator of the framerate.
-If the clip has variable framerate, the value will be 0.

    .. py:attribute:: fps_den

       Deprecated, use *fps.denominator* instead

-      The denominator of the framerate.
-If the clip has variable framerate, the value will be 0.

    .. py:attribute:: flags